ympbyc/expensivecamera/README.md

 + Everything is an object
   + Including true, false and null
 + Objects are immutable
-  + For those who doesn't know, immutable means it can not be changed after creation
+  + For those who don't know, immutable means a thing can not be changed after creation
   + Thanks to `__proto__` delegation, copying is cheap (just like `cons`)
   + Since everything is an object, everything is immutable ;)
 + Fully justified beautiful syntax